bobheadxi/streamline/README.md

 ## Overview

-When working with data streams in Go, you typically get an `io.Reader`, which is great for arbitrary data - but in many cases, especially when scripting, it's common to either end up with data and outputs that are structured line by line, or want to handle data line by line, for example to send to a structured logging library.

-You can set up a `bufio.Reader` or `bufio.Scanner` to read data line by line, but for cases like `exec.Cmd` you will also need boilerplate to configure the command and set up pipes.

 `streamline` offers a variety of primitives that aim to make working with data line by line a breeze:

 - `streamline.Stream` offers the ability to add hooks that handle an `io.Reader` line-by-line with `(*Stream).Stream(LineHandler[string])` and `(*Stream).StreamBytes(LineHandler[[]byte])`.